 Focus on efforts over results

-For many teens, the fear of disappointing their parents will be much stronger than any disappointment over their results.
+For many teens, any disappointment about their results can also be mingled with a fear of disappointing their parents.
 Remind your child how proud you are of the hard work they’ve put in to complete Year 12.
+It’s been a long road, and VCE is demanding on even the most studious pupils.

 Take this opportunity to let your child know that grades do not define their self-worth.